Florida Museum of Natural History: Caribbean Archaeology

 The Caribbean Archaeology Program Collection was founded in 1960 by Dr. Ripley P. Bullen.
 The program is based around one of the largest systematic collections of pre-Columbian artifacts in North America.
-What the collection lacks in size is compensated for by its diversity.
-The collection contains systematic collections from sites on the islands of Antigua, Aruba, Bahamas, Barbados, Curaçao, Dominican Republic, Grenada, Guadeloupe, Guyana, Haiti, Jamaica, Marie-Galante, Martinique, Puerto Rico, St. Lucia, St. Martin, St. Vincent and the Grenadines, Suriname, Tobago, Trinidad, Turks and Caicos, U.S. Virgin Islands, and Venezuela, each collection has accompanying documentation.
+Despite its relatively small size compared to other collections at the museum, this collection contains systematic artifacts from sites on the islands of Antigua, Aruba, Bahamas, Barbados, Curaçao, Dominican Republic, Grenada, Guadeloupe, Guyana, Haiti, Jamaica, Marie-Galante, Martinique, Puerto Rico, St. Lucia, St. Martin, St. Vincent and the Grenadines, Suriname, Tobago, Trinidad, Turks and Caicos, U.S. Virgin Islands, and Venezuela.
+Each collection has accompanying documentation.

-The "Bullen" collection was recently re-inventoried and reorganized.
-During this reorganization, type collections; composed of all the artifacts illustrated in Bullen's publications, were also created.
+The Bullen collection was re-inventoried and reorganized in the early 2000s.
+During this reorganization, type collections, composed of all the artifacts illustrated in Bullen's publications, were also created.
 These collection catalogs, which are based on the tables published in the Bullens' reports, are available for all of the islands and sites represented in the collection.
-Presently a map of the West Indies and a list of the islands and the sites represented in the collection are available to the public.
+Presently, a map of the West Indies and a list of the islands and the sites represented in the collection are available to the public.

-The collection includes artifacts recovered during excavations directed by Dr. Charles A. Hoffman, Jr. on the islands of Antigua and St. Kitts, a study collection derived from the excavations directed by Dr. Kathleen A. Deagan from the sites of En Bas Saline and Puerto Réal, Haiti, a collection of important artifacts donated by Mr. Leon Wilder that were surface collected from sites in Grenada and a number of artifacts recovered from sites in Jamaica and Grenada that were recently donated by Mr. Geoffrey Senior.
+The collection includes artifacts recovered during excavations directed by Dr. Charles A. Hoffman, Jr. on the islands of Antigua and St. Kitts; a study collection derived from the excavations directed by Dr. Kathleen A. Deagan from the sites of En Bas Saline and Puerto Réal, Haiti; a collection of important artifacts that were surface collected from sites in Grenada, donated by Leon Wilder; and a number of artifacts recovered from sites in Jamaica and Grenada, donated by Mr. Geoffrey Senior.

 Survey and excavation projects are an integral part of the Caribbean Archaeology Program.
 Since 1987, research teams from the museum have undertaken surveys and excavations in Antigua, the Bahamas, Grand Cayman, Grenada, Haiti, Jamaica, and the Turks and Caicos Islands.